prebid/prebid.github.io/dev-docs/modules/userId.md

 * **ID5 Universal ID** - a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.
 * **Identity Link** – provided by LiveRamp, this module calls out to the ATS (Authenticated Traffic Solution) library or a URL to obtain the user’s IdentityLink envelope.
 * **LiveIntent ID** – a user identifier tied to an active, encrypted email in our graph and functions in cookie-challenged environments and browsers.
+* **Lotame Panorama ID** - a people-based identifier available across all browsers -- including when third-party cookies are not available -- to connect and activate first, second, and third party data for programmatic advertising.
 * **Parrable ID** - an encrypted pseudonymous ID that is consistent across all browsers and webviews on a device for every publisher the device visits.
 This module contacts Parrable to obtain the Parrable EID belonging to the specific device which can then be used by the bidder.
 * **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.
 * **Unified ID** – a simple cross-vendor approach – it calls out to a URL that responds with that user’s ID in one or more ID spaces (e.g. adsrvr.org).